AtChem/AtChem2/README.md

 docker pull ghcr.io/wacl-york/atchem2:1.2.2
 ```

 When running the container, changes to the model (e.g. those made to configurations, constraints and mechanisms) should be in a folder that matches the AtChem2 directory structure.
 This folder is then mounted as a volume to the container with the name `/inout/`.
-The mechanism to use is provided as a positional argument to the image.
+The mechanism to use is provided as a positional argument to the image and must be stored in `mcm`.

 #### Example host file structure:
 ```